 I am rather excited to be preparing a large body of work for exhibition at the Ceilidh Place, Ullapool, in September of this year.
 Already I have been dyeing and print-making, laying down the first marks for another series of landscape-based work to be called Assynt Sutras.

 And after a successful Christmas exhibition at the Macphail Centre, Ullapool last year, Chris and Fran are kindly allowing me to return for their 2015 Christmas exhibition.
-Once more, I will be joined by David Young, who utilises the natural curves and markings to be found in the wind-blown trees from his own garden to make intricately-patterned tactile artefacts such as mirror frames and clocks.
+Once more, I will be joined by David Young, who utilises the natural curves and markings to be found in the wind-blown trees from his own garden to make intricately-patterned artefacts such as mirror frames and clocks.
 But more about this nearer the time.

 To see a full list of exhibitions and dates, go to Textile Exhibitions.

-From Rags to Riches -
+From Rags to Riches - A Rag Rug Retreat

 Visit the Rag Rug Retreat course page for more details.